Capstone Connect Student Project Matching Site

 Important Capstone Dates

-- Join the Capstone program staff Jennifer Mangold, PhD and Maritsi Perez for an overview of the Capstone matching process.
-Gain valuable insights from Capstone faculty advisors and alumni on how to prepare for the August project matching process, and how to prioritize ranking your project preferences.
+- Join the Capstone program staff Jennifer Mangold, PhD, Maritsi Perez, and Kelli Cline for an overview of the Capstone matching process.
+Gain valuable insights from Capstone faculty advisors and alumni on how to prepare for the August project matching process, and ranking your project preferences.

-- This is dedicated time for students to drop-in and ask Capstone staff questions about the matching process prior to submitting ranking preferences.
+- This is dedicated time for students to drop-in and ask Capstone Staff questions about the matching process prior to attending Capstone Advisor Office Hours and submitting project ranking preferences.

 - This is a special opportunity to ask project advisors specific questions and learn more about their proposed projects.
 Students, come prepared with your questions.

-- Capstone Matching Process Summary Timeline.
-Please refer to July 31 Capstone Info Session slides and recording (see above) for more information.
+Please refer to July 31 Capstone Kick-off Webinar slides and recording (see above) for more information.

-- August 5, 6, 7, 8 (online; various times): Capstone Advisor’s Project Office Hours (see info above)*
+- August 6, 7, 8 (online; various times): Capstone ADVISOR Project Office Hours (see info above)*

-- August 11 (In-Person): Capstone Peer Connecting at New Student Orientation.
-Registration link TBA.
+- August 11 (In-Person): New Student Orientation with Capstone component

 - Career resources on resume tips: